FancyChaos/ProgrammingQuotes/README.rst

 TODO
 ----
 * Adding more funny quotes!
-* Make language a multiple arguement so you can pick many languages when you habe more than 2 to pick
 * Add color support
 * Add option to edit the quotes(underlining, styling stuff in general)